saicharan21-dev/TaskWave-Android-App/README.md

 * Due Dates: Set due dates to track deadlines and schedules.
 * Categories: Organize tasks by creating custom categories and keep your to-dos sorted.
 * Search and Filter: Quickly find specific tasks or filter tasks by date, priority, or category.
-* Reminders: Receive reminders for upcoming tasks and deadlines
+* Reminders: Receive reminders for upcoming tasks and deadlines.

 # Screenshot